mmistakes/minimal-mistakes/_posts/2018-04-27-clojure-is-the-devil.md

 most popular 'micro-framework' that is used, even Re-frame is built on top of Reagent.

-So I would contend that having an accepted widely adopted set of frameworks for common problems (web development, distributed stream processing, distributed messaging, etc.) provides developers, use the recognition of patterns in code, with a short hand to enable them to build a mental model of the system.
+So I would contend that having an accepted widely adopted set of frameworks for common problems (web development, distributed stream processing, distributed messaging, etc.) provides developers, using the recognition of patterns in code, with a short hand to enable them to build a mental model of the system.

 This is where I disagree with most of the Clojure community.
 Frameworks are not evil (yes, even Spring is not evil - I